 The Semi Supine or “Constructive Rest” Relaxation Exercise

 “Of all the different therapies I’ve tried to cope with my back and neck pain, Alexander Technique has been by far the most helpful”

 “After 20 years of back pain I can now carry my shopping again!”

 P. Howarth, Stroud

-I have been a practitioner of the Alexander Technique for 31 years after completing a three year full time training course in 1987.
-I am member of the governing body, STAT (The Society of Teachers of the Alexander Technique) and the CNHC (Complementary and Natural Healthcare Council).
-I am fully insured and covered by a code of ethics.
+I have been a practitioner of the Alexander Technique for 33 years after completing a three year full time training course in 1987.
+I am member of the governing body, STAT (The Society of Teachers of the Alexander Technique).
+I am fully insured and covered by a Code of Ethics.

 I work mainly on a one to one basis but also offer introductory group sessions and talks.
 For several years I taught at the BBC in Bristol and at the Bristol Alexander Technique Training School where I was the Assistant Director.

 I am passionate about helping people find strategies for reducing pain and have recently been involved in a unique evaluation of the Alexander Technique working with chronic pain sufferers at St Michael’s Hospital in Bristol.
 I love teaching children and teenagers and seeing how easily they learn this life-enhancing technique.

 My Alexander Technique practice operates from The Garden Room – a beautiful space dedicated to healing and learning.
 It is an annexe of my home in Frampton on Severn in Gloucestershire.
 Sessions are gentle, therapeutic and respectful.